JEP 486: Permanently Disable the Security Manager

 .
 The full set of behavioral changes is available here.

-In addition to changing the API itself, we will:
+In addition to changing the behavior of the API, we will:

 -